xdevplatform/compliant-client/README.md

 900152816081219584
 ```

-* Uploaded Tweets are checked for Compliance, a process that can take many minutes (and hours?) to complete.
+* Uploaded IDs are checked for Compliance, a process that can take many minutes (and hours?) to complete.

 ```json
 {